KPrimrose13/finalproject/README.md

 # Air Quality in the District of Columbia: An Analysis
-By Diana Schoder and Kelly Primrose
+By Diana Schoder and Kelly Primrosetttt

 Prepared for: PPOL 670 Introduction to Data Science, Final Project